MTNakata/AraVib/README.md

 URL: https://docs.opencv.org/3.0-beta/index.html

-## 3. How to use AraVib

-Under Construction.

-## 4. How to use AraVibS

-Under Construction.

-## 5. How to transfer the slow-motion video from iPhone/iPad to PC
+## 3. How to transfer the slow-motion video from iPhone/iPad to PC

 Slow-motion mode can be used with iPhone6 or later, iPad Pro 2017 or later.